Independent Community Voter Research

 The Issue That Split the City: Ficus Trees & Greenleaf Promenade

 A $20 million downtown renovation.
 108 trees marked for removal.
 A $7.5 million lawsuit settlement.
 An FPPC investigation.
 A 4,000-signature petition.
 And a lawsuit alleging the council broke the law.
-This is the story.

 The defining issue of this election touches environmental policy, government transparency, development, liability, and trust.
 Every incumbent on the ballot voted to suspend the city's tree protections.
 Every serious challenger has aligned with the preservation side.
 Here's what actually happened: